L. Patrick Gray: Confirmation hearings

 In 1973, Gray was nominated as Hoover's permanent successor as head of the FBI.
-This action by President Nixon confounded many, coming at a time when revelations of involvement by Nixon administration officials in the Watergate scandal were coming to the forefront.
+This action by Nixon confounded many, coming at a time when revelations of involvement by Nixon administration officials in the Watergate scandal were coming to the forefront.
 Under Gray's direction, the FBI had been accused of mishandling the investigation into the break-in, doing a cursory job and refusing to investigate the possible involvement of administration officials.
 Gray's Senate confirmation hearing was to become the Senate's first opportunity to ask pertinent questions about the Watergate investigation.

-During the confirmation hearing, Gray defended his bureau's investigation.
+During the confirmation hearing, Gray defended the bureau's investigation.
 During questioning, he volunteered that he had provided copies of some of the files on the investigation to White House Counsel John Dean, who had told Gray he was conducting an investigation for the President.
 Gray testified that before turning over the files to Dean, he had been advised by the FBI's own legal counsel that he was required by law to comply with Dean's order.
-He confirmed that the FBI investigation supported claims made by The Washington Post and other sources, about dirty tricks committed and funded by the Committee to Re-Elect the President, and in particular, activities of questionable legality committed by Donald Segretti.
+He confirmed that the FBI investigation supported claims made by The Washington Post and other sources about "dirty tricks" committed and funded by the Committee to Re-Elect the President, and in particular, activities of questionable legality committed by Donald Segretti.
 The White House had for months steadfastly denied any involvement in such activities.

 During the hearings, Gray testified that Dean had "probably lied" to the FBI, increasing the suspicions of many of a cover-up.
-The Nixon administration was so angered by this statement that John Ehrlichman told John Dean that Gray should be left to "twist slowly, slowly in the wind."
+The Nixon administration was so angered by this statement that John Ehrlichman told Dean that Gray should be left to "twist slowly, slowly in the wind."

 Destruction of documents and resignation from the FBI

 On June 21, 1972, Gray met with John Dean and John Ehrlichman in Ehrlichman's office.
 During this meeting, Gray was handed several envelopes full of documents from the personal safe of E. Howard Hunt.
-Dean instructed Gray, in the presence of John Ehrlichman, that the documents were "national security documents.
+Dean instructed Gray, in the presence of Ehrlichman, that the documents were "national security documents.
 These should never see the light of day."
 Dean further repeatedly told Gray that the documents were not Watergate-related.

 Six months later, Gray said he finally looked at the papers as he burned them in a Connecticut fireplace.
 "The first set of papers in there were false top-secret cables indicating that the Kennedy administration had much to do with the assassination of the Vietnamese president (Diem)," Gray said.
 "The second set of papers in there were letters purportedly written by Senator Kennedy involving some of his peccadilloes, if you will."

-After learning from Ehrlichman that John Dean was cooperating with the U.S. attorney and would be revealing to him what happened on June 21, Gray told his staunchest congressional supporter, Senator Lowell Weicker, so that he might be prepared for that revelation.
-As a result, Senator Weicker leaked this revelation to some chosen reporters.
+After learning from Ehrlichman that Dean was cooperating with the US Attorney and would be revealing what happened on June 21, Gray told his staunchest congressional supporter, Senator Lowell Weicker, so that he might be prepared for that revelation.
+As a result, Weicker leaked this revelation to some chosen reporters.

 Following this revelation, Gray was forced to resign from the FBI on April 27, 1973.